-All members have been offered a choice of self-select investment funds from the range offered by Legal & General.
-Having considered the advice of the DC Investment Consultant, the Trustees have selected a range of funds from equity, property, bond and money market asset classes as well as absolute return and multi-asset funds.
+All members are offered a choice of self-select investment funds from the range offered by Legal & General.
+Having considered the advice of the DC investment consultant, the Trustees have selected a range of funds from equity, property, bond and money market asset classes as well as absolute return and multi-asset funds.

 These funds may be considered broadly suitable for the majority of members.

-Asset Class Fund name Objective Benchmark Equities L&G Future World Fund To provide long term growth with lower risk than the market as a whole by investing in companies which are less carbon-intensive or earn green revenues.
-FTSE All-World ex CW Climate Balanced Factor Index Equities L&G Global Equity Market Weights 30:70 GBP Currency Hedged Fund To capture the total returns of the UK and overseas equity markets while maintaining a fixed 30/70 weighting between the UK and the overseas assets.
+Asset Class Fund name Objective Benchmark Equities L&G Future World Fund To provide long term growth with lower risk than the FTSE All-World ex CW Climate Balanced Factor Index Equities Currency Hedged Fund To capture the total returns of the UK and overseas equity markets while maintaining a fixed 30/70 weighting between the UK and the overseas assets.
 A total of 75% of the overseas assets (excluding emerging markets) will be currency hedged to sterling.
-L&G Global Equity (30:70) 75% Hedged Equities L&G Global Equity Fixed Weight 50:50 Index Fund To capture the sterling total returns of the UK and overseas equity markets, with fixed asset allocation between the UK (50%) and overseas (50%).
-50% FTSE All- Share/17.5% FTSE AW North America/17.5% FTSE AW Developed Europe (ex UK)/8.75% FTSE Japan/6.25% FTSE AW Developed Asia Pacific (ex Japan) Equities L&G World (ex UK) Equity Index Fund To track the sterling total returns of the FTSE World (excluding UK) Index to within +/- 0.50% per annum for two years in three.
-FTSE AW - All World (ex UK) Equities L&G UK Equity Index Fund To track the total returns of the FTSE All-Share Index to within +/- 0.50% per annum for two years in three.
-FTSE All-Share Equities L&G North American Equity Index Fund To track the sterling total returns of the FTSE World North America Index to within +/- 0.50% per annum for two years in three.
-FTSE AW North America Equities L&G World Emerging Markets Equity Index Fund To track the performance of the FTSE Emerging Index to within +/-1.5% p.a. for two years out of three.
-FTSE Emerging Markets Equities L&G Newton Global Higher Income Fund To achieve increasing distributions on a calendar year basis with long-term capital growth.
-FTSE World Equities L&G Ethical UK Equity Index Fund To track the sterling total returns of the FTSE4Good UK Equity Index to within +/- 0.5% per annum for two years in three.
-FTSE4Good Equities L&G Stewart Investors Asia Pacific Leaders Fund To achieve long-term capital growth.
+L&G Global Equity (30:70) 75% Hedged Equities Weight 50:50 Index Fund To capture the sterling total returns of the UK and overseas equity markets, with fixed asset allocation between the UK (50%) and overseas (50%).
+50% FTSE All- Share/17.5% FTSE AW North America/17.5% FTSE AW Developed Europe (ex UK)/8.75% FTSE Japan/6.25% FTSE AW Developed Asia Pacific (ex Japan) Equities To track the sterling total returns of the FTSE World (excluding UK) Index to within +/- 0.50% per annum for two years in three.
+Equities To track the total returns of the FTSE All-Share Index to within +/- 0.50% per annum for two years in three.
+FTSE All-Share Equities Index Fund To track the sterling total returns of the FTSE World North America Index to within +/- 0.50% per annum for two years in three.
+FTSE AW North America Equities To track the performance of the FTSE Emerging Index to within +/-1.5% p.a. for two years out of three.
+FTSE Emerging Markets Equities To achieve increasing distributions on a calendar year basis with long-term capital growth.
+FTSE World Equities To track the sterling total returns of the FTSE4Good UK Equity Index to within +/- 0.5% per annum for two years in three.
+Equities Pacific Leaders Fund To achieve long-term capital growth.
 The fund invests in large and mid-capitalisation equities in the Asia Pacific region (excluding Japan, including Australasia).
-MSCI All Countries Asia Pacific Ex Japan Multi-Asset L&G Multi Asset Fund To provide long-term investment growth through exposure to a diversified range of asset classes.
+MSCI All Countries Asia Pacific Ex Japan Multi-Asset To provide long-term investment growth through exposure to a diversified range of asset classes.
 LIBOR+3.5% p.a.
 Multi-Asset L&G Diversified Fund To provide long-term investment growth through exposure to a diversified range of asset classes.
 LIBOR+4% p.a.
-Bonds L&G Index-Linked Gilt Fund To get the best return from a portfolio of mainly index linked securities issued predominantly by the UK Government.
-FTSE UK Index-linked Gilt All Maturities Bonds L&G AAA Fixed Interest All Stocks Fund To produce a total return in line with the performance of the FTSE A Government (All Stocks) Index and capture the yield spread over gilts of AAA- AA-rated fixed interest securities.
-FTSE A Government (All Stocks) Bonds L&G AAA-AA-A Corporate Bond - Over 15 Year Index Fund To track the sterling total returns of the iBoxx £ Non- Gilts (ex-BBB) Over 15 Year Index (including re- invested income) to within +/- 0.50% per annum for two years in three iBoxx £ Non-Gilts (ex- BBB) Over 15 Year Index Bonds L&G Pre-Retirement Fund To invest in assets that reflect the investments underlying a typical non-inflation linked pension annuity product.
+Bonds Government.
+FTSE UK Index-linked Gilt All Maturities Bonds Stocks Fund To produce a total return in line with the performance of the FTSE A Government (All Stocks) Index and capture the yield spread over gilts of AAA-AA-rated fixed interest securities.
+Bonds Bond - Over 15 Year Index To track the sterling total returns of the iBoxx £ Non-Gilts (ex-BBB) Over 15 Year Index (including reinvested income) to within +/- 0.50% per annum for two years in three iBoxx £ Non-Gilts (ex-BBB) Over 15 Year Index Bonds To invest in assets that reflect the investments underlying a typical non-inflation linked pension annuity product.
 Composite benchmark aimed at tracking annuity prices Property L&G Property Fund To get the best return from a portfolio of first class freehold and leasehold interests in commercial and industrial property.
-IPD UK All Property Cash L&G Cash Fund To provide capital protection with growth at short- term interest rates.
-The fund invests in the short- term money markets such as bank deposits and Treasury Bills.
-7 Day LIBID
+IPD UK All Property Cash 7 Day LIBID